Do you need a job with a flexible schedule? Driving an Uber allows you to set your own hours while making some extra cash.

-While many factors determine how much an Uber driver can make, the Canadian average is $15.31 per hour.
-That translates into $31,844 a year.
-This will vary by quite a large margin depending on the province you are in.
+For Uber hourly earnings, the Canadian average is $20.59 per hour, according to Talent.com.
+That translates into an annual average Uber driver salary of $40,151 if you work full-time and are experienced.
+This average will vary by quite a large margin depending on the province you are in.

 Driving an Uber involves its fair share of expenses too.
 You can’t drive around an old beater and expect to get on the payroll.
-Uber has its own rules about the type of car drivers need and vary from city to city.
+Uber has its own rules about the type of car its drivers need, which varies from city to city.

 An example of car requirements in Vancouver include: